aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

-However, unlike the `old(T)` expressions in `ensures` conditions where `T` can be any valid expression (e.g., `old(v[i])` is allowed), the `old(T)` expressions in `assert` and `assumes` statements only accept a single variable as `T` and that variable must be a function argument of a mutable reference type.
+However, unlike the `old(T)` expressions in `ensures` conditions where `T` can be any valid expression (e.g., `old(v[i])` is allowed), the `old(T)` expressions in `assert` and `assumes` statements accept only a single variable as `T` and that variable must be a function argument of a mutable reference type.
 In the above example, `old(v[i])` is not allowed, and we should use `old(v)[i]` instead.

-## Specification Variables
+## Specification variables

 MSL supports *spec variables*, also called *ghost variables* in the verification community.
 These variables are used only in specifications and represent information derived from the global state of resources.
 An example use case is to compute the sum of all coins available in the system and specify that the sum can be changed only in certain scenarios.

-We illustrate this feature by introducing a spec variable which maintains the sum of all `Counter` resources from our running example.
+We illustrate this feature by introducing a spec variable that maintains the sum of all `Counter` resources from our running example.
 First, a spec variable is introduced via spec module block as
 follows: